esubalew-gosaye/Devops-Django/README.md

 # Devops-Django
 - Using Ethiopian Post management web app developed using Django
+- edit one